-Ahrefs provides some really useful information about competitor links but one area that is worth looking at is their chart for link distribution.
+Ahrefs is a link analysis SEO tool that provides some really useful information about competitor links but one area that is worth looking at is their chart for link distribution.

 Dofollow distribution – This is links that pass link juice.
 This means they are valuable from a domain/page ranking point of view

 Nofollow distribution – These are links to your content that are tagged with a ‘nofollow’ tag which means they are not useful from a domain/page ranking point of view.
 Site wide distribution is a combination of both.

 It’s really essential to review your competitors to see what works for them, what doesn’t work, what keywords they are targeting and much more.
 By regularly reviewing this will help you come up with a list of changes that are essential to make to your site.